Hudson Global Posts Seven Percent Revenue Loss; Americas Down 44 Percent

-August 6, 2020 – Hudson Global Inc. / (NASDAQ:HSON) posted first quarter of $24.6 million, down seven percent from a year ago.
+August 6, 2020 – Hudson Global Inc. / (NASDAQ:HSON) posted second quarter of $24.6 million, down seven percent from a year ago.
 This surpassed the Zacks consensus estimate by 6.84 percent.
 By region, Hudson Asia Pacific was up 14 percent, while the Americas and Europe were down 44 percent and 27 percent, respectively.

 The Old Greenwich, Conn.-based recruiting firm posted a net loss of $0.8 million, or $0.27 per basic and diluted share, compared with a net loss of $0.9 million, or $0.29 per basic and diluted share, for the second quarter of 2019.
 The Zacks consensus estimate was expecting a loss of $0.02.